jssckbl/jssckbl/README.md

 ### I'm a full stack developer living in Minneapolis, Minnesota.
 I like to work on full-stack applications using JavaScript, React, and Node.js.

-- I am in week 5 of my second project with https://the-collab-lab.codes/ on team TCL-30.
+- I am in week 6 of my second project with https://the-collab-lab.codes/ on team TCL-30.
 If you would like to see the project progress, check out the repository at https://github.com/the-collab-lab/tcl-30-whats-near-me.
 This project uses Google Maps and Wikipedia to show the user what nifty things might be nearby!
-My partner for the week and I just solved a bug issue by using the `useRef` hook.
-The map was re-centering on it's own, and that was not quite what we had in mind!
+This week, my partner and I are adding a feature to allow users to add a delay between API calls.
+Since this is intended to be a mobile-first project, this is being implemented to give an option to conserve battery life.

 - 🔭 I finished my 8 weeks working with https://the-collab-lab.codes/ on team TCL-23!
 Check out our project repository at https://github.com/the-collab-lab/tcl-23-smart-shopping-list.
 It is a shopping list that people can share with others, and that helps track the user's shopping habits.